Elko SWAT team shoots, kills man accused of pointing rifle at police | Gephardt Daily

 ELKO, Nevada, Jan.
-25, 2024 (Gephardt Daily) — A SWAT team shot and killed a man who allegedly pointed a rifle at officers Wednesday following a domestic violence incident and short standoff with police.
+25, 2024 (Gephardt Daily) — A SWAT team shot and killed a man who allegedly pointed a rifle at officers Wednesday following a domestic violence incident and standoff with police.

 Officers responded about 5 p.m. to reports of a man hitting a woman in a vehicle, the Elko Police Department said in a press release Thursday.